 Linfield offers a number of academic scholarships to entering first-year students attending full time.
 The scholarships are for undergraduate study only, and are awarded on a semester-bysemester basis for the first eight semesters of a qualified student's full-time attendance, as defined by a minimum of 12 credit hours per semester.
 These scholarships are awarded regardless of financial need.
-Eligibility begins at a 3.400 high school weighted GPA and is determined at the time of admission, and other factors including board scores, either the SAT Reasoning Test or ACT exam, and strength of schedule will be used to determine scholarship eligibility.
-The student's potential to contribute to the academic environment at Linfield, as well as involvement in activities and community service, will also be evaluated.
+Eligibility begins at a 3.200 high school weighted GPA and is determined at the time of admission, and other factors including board scores, either the SAT Reasoning Test or ACT exam, and strength of schedule will be used to determine scholarship eligibility.
 To receive priority consideration for all merit scholarships, the student's application for admission must be complete by the priority deadline.
+Students must meet Satisfactory Academic Progress (SAP) for renewal of awards listed in this section, explained in the Section headed Satisfactory Academic Progress.